-Dr Nick Brooks is a Senior Lecturer in the Department of Chemistry, Imperial College London.
+Dr Nick Brooks is a Reader in the Department of Chemistry, Imperial College London.

-My group's research focuses on the effect of high pressure on the structure and micromechanics of biological systems, and dynamic structural changes in soft condensed matter.
-Coupled to these research aims, I have a strong interest in advanced instrumentation and technique development.
+I lead the Dynamic Soft Systems group, our research focuses on the effect of high pressure on the structure and micromechanics of biological membranes, and dynamic structural changes in membrane based systems.
+Coupled to these research aims, we have a strong interest in advanced instrumentation and technique development.

-I am a leading member of the Membrane Biophysics Platform and the EPSRC "Capitals" programme grant, a large-scale collaboration between Imperial College London, University of Cambridge, Durham University, University of Leeds and University of Nottingham which is working at the forefront of the emerging field of molecular membrane engineering to design and construct new biologically-inspired devices and systems based on lipid bilayer structures.
-This will revolutionise the design and fabrication of smart, soft materials and in the longer term, will lead to a paradigm shift in areas such as nanomedicine, bioelectronics, biological computing devices and synthetic organelles.
+We work closely with other members of the Membrane Biophysics Platform which is working at the forefront of the emerging field of molecular membrane engineering to design and construct new biologically-inspired materials and devices.
+We aim to revolutionise the design and fabrication of smart, soft materials and catalyse a paradigm shift in areas such as nanomedicine, bioelectronics, biological computing devices and synthetic organelles.